jquast/wcwidth/docs/intro.rst

 You may find that support *varies* for complex unicode sequences or codepoints.

-A companion utility, `jquast/ucs-detect`_ was authored to gather and publish the results of Wide character support and version level, language support, zero-width joiner, and variation-16 support as a `General Tabulated Summary`_ by terminal emulator software and version.
+A companion utility, `jquast/ucs-detect`_ was authored to gather and publish the results of Wide character, language/grapheme clustering and complex script support, emojis and zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.

 ========
 Overview